Skip to content

 5–12 min

-What a gift to start your day with something worth celebrating.
-Let's bring that joy straight to Jesus and let him be part of it.
+What a gift to wake up with something to celebrate.
+Let's bring that joy to Jesus and invite him deeper into this good thing he's done.

 Adoration